Chouffe/chouffe.github.com/_posts/2019-03-01-mxnet-made-simple-module-api.markdown

 ;; The model will not be able to predict anything!
 ```

-We get a 9% accuracy which is worse than random choice for 10 category classifier.
-Not really surprising given the fact that the dataset has been generated randomly: there is nothing valuable to learn in it!
+We get a 9% accuracy which is worse than random choice for a 10 category classifier.
+It is not really surprising given the fact that the dataset has been generated randomly: there is nothing valuable to learn in it!
+Data is garbage!

 ### Saving the model